DETAILED ACTION

 It would have been obvious to one of ordinary skill prior to the instant invention to combine the method of Minnis with the versions of content for sections in order to allow webpage creators to test the effectiveness of multiple alternate types of communication.
 (Vasilik: col. 3 lines 4-22).

-However Minnis and Vasilik do not explicitly mention a version of content to be selected for a second section of the webpage is dependent on the first version of the content for the first section.
+However Minnis and Vasilik do not explicitly mention identifying an interdependency tag associated with the first section, the interdependency tag indicating that content for a second section of the webpage is dependent on the first version for the first section.

 However Imielinski teaches:

-identifying by the server computing device that a version of content to be selected for a second section of the webpage is dependent on the first version of the content for the first section (First see Minnis: Figs. D8-D19 and paragraphs 0168-0184; system reconfigures multiple portions of webpage to fit the behavioral portrait of different users, including moving information around, expanding or collapsing it.
+identifying an interdependency tag associated with the first section, the interdependency tag indicating that content for a second section of the webpage is dependent on the first version for the first section (First see Minnis: Figs. D8-D19 and paragraphs 0168-0184; system reconfigures multiple portions of webpage to fit the behavioral portrait of different users, including moving information around, expanding or collapsing it.
 Then see Imielinski: Table 1 and paragraphs 0022, 0038-0040, 0046-0048, and 0051; tags are used to identify changes between original and modified versions of presentation of data, which are second contents that are dependent upon first content…paragraphs 0061-0069 and Tables 3-5; system reorders and transforms the presentation of data to the user.
 If Table 3 was an original presentation and Table 5 was a modified presentation, a second section comprising the rightmost part of the display in Table 5 (“Body4”) would contain a tag referring to the bottom right content displayed in Table 3 (“Body4”), which is an interdependency tag).

 It would have been obvious to one of ordinary skill prior to the instant invention to combine the method of Minnis and Vasilik with the second section content being dependent on first section content in Imielinski in order to customize the web page layout (Imielinski: paragraphs 0011-0013).